 Arriving at university is scary enough for any fresher.
 But when you’re an international student, in a new country, it’s considerably more frightening.
 While London is a huge city with many new places and people to get accustomed to, it also offers an abundance of opportunities.
-To help you get the most out of your time studying and living in London student accommodation, here’s how international students can embrace London life.
+To help you get the most out of your time studying and living in London student studios, here’s how international students can embrace London life.

 First and foremost, it’s helpful to explore your immediate surroundings and then maybe the iconic landmarks of London.
 For example, Big Ben, the Tower of London or Buckingham Palace.
 However, don’t rule out alternative attractions which have notably less footfall and are a fraction of the price.
 For example, Severndroog Castle, Horniman Aquarium, or the Little Angel Theatre.
 London has so much to offer, you could have lived there your whole life and still find somewhere new to explore.